triton-inference-server/python_backend/README.md

 ## Running Multiple Instances of Triton Server

-Python backend uses shared memory to transfer requests to the stub process.
+Starting from 24.04 release, Python backend uses UUID to generate unique names for Python backend shared memory regions so that multiple instances of the server can run at the same time without any conflicts.

-When running multiple instances of Triton Server on the same machine that use Python models, there would be shared memory region name conflicts that can result in segmentation faults or hangs.
-In order to avoid this issue, you need to specify different `shm-region-prefix-name` using the `--backend-config` flag.
+If you're using a Python backend released before the 24.04 release, you need to specify different `shm-region-prefix-name` using the `--backend-config` flag to avoid conflicts between the shared memory regions.
+For example:

 ```
 # Triton instance 1